michalroots/michalroots.github.io/_posts/2022-04-29-productivity-juggling.md

 ## 5. Whiteboard

 I have a whiteboard.
 I love whiteboards.
 I use it mostly to incubate ideas over a period of a few days.
-I write/draw stuff, and adjust over a period of a few days, until incubation process is completed and I can turn an idea into reality.
+I write/draw stuff whenever I feel like, until incubation process is completed and I can turn an idea into reality.

 Here's a half-incubated participatory experience called [*Merging*](/merging){:target="_blank"}: